UtrechtUniversity/ricgraph/website/what-is-ricgraph.md

 participated, as well as the relations between these entities.
 Examples of *research results* are publications, data sets, and software.

-These following sections show three use cases that use different types of information (called *items*): researchers, skills, publications, etc. Most often, these types of information are not stored in
+These following section shows three use cases that use different types of information (called *items*): researchers, skills, publications, etc. Most often, these types of information are not stored in